 This is a little quirky but while Japanese public toilets are generally kept really clean and supplied with toilet paper they generally don’t have air dryers or paper towels for drying your hands.
 If you plan on visiting a few shrines and temples throughout the day you will also need to do the customary hand washing as you enter each one.
 In the cooler months, this can leave you with very sore and chapped hands after a few days if you don’t dry them well.
 After a couple of times just giving them a shake and wiping them on your jeans isn’t enough.

 Many Japanese women will carry a small towel with them known as tenugui, they are available in many souvenir shops and are generally a smooth cotton fabric rather than the terry cloth towel common in the West.
-These multi-use items are re-purposed for everything from drying your hands and mopping your brow at a hot summers festival to a makeshift apron and wrapping a bottle of sake for a gift.
+These multi-use items are re-purposed for everything from drying your hands and mopping your brow at a hot summer festival to a makeshift apron and wrapping a bottle of sake for a gift.

 11. Travel power accessories

-With at least two cameras, two phones, a laptop, two tablets plus sundry gadgets such as wireless earphones and fitness monitor there’s a bit of a nightly routine involved plugging everything in so it’s ready to go in the morning, downloading camera cards and backing everything up.
+With at least two cameras, two phones, a laptop, two tablets plus sundry gadgets such as wireless earphones and a fitness monitor there’s a bit of a nightly routine involved in plugging everything in so it’s ready to go in the morning, downloading the camera cards and backing everything up.